pedrobcst/Xerus-streamlit/README.md

+# NOTE:
+Main development of this interface has moved to the MAIN XERUS repository, and it has been merged there.
+All the development of the interface will be done there.

 # Xerus-streamlit
 This is the repository for the Streamlit interface of XRay Estimation Using Refinement and Similarity (XERUS) Currently, we are in beta phase.
 Most of functionalities of *Xerus* is already implemented and can be use via the interface without the need of any coding or use of jupyter notebooks.

 # INSTALLATION: